Autocannon: Second World War

 The Polish 20 mm 38 Fk auto cannon was expensive to produce, but an exception.
 Unlike the Oerlikon, it was effective against all the tanks fielded in 1939, largely because it was built as an upgrade to the Oerlikon, Hispano-Suiza, and Madsen.
 It even proved capable of knocking out early Panzer IIIs and IVs, albeit with great difficulty.
 Only 55 were produced by the time of the Polish Defensive War.
 However it was in the air war that these weapons played their most important part in the conflict.

-In the First World War, rifle-calibre machine guns became the standard weapons of military aircraft.
+During the First World War, rifle-calibre machine guns became the standard weapons of military aircraft.
 In the Second, several factors brought about their replacement by autocannon.
 During the inter-war years, aircraft underwent extensive evolution and the all-metal monoplane, pioneered as far back as the end of 1915, almost entirely replaced wood and fabric biplanes.
 At the same time as they began to be made from stronger materials, the machines also increased in speed, streamlining, power and size, and it began to be apparent that correspondingly more powerful weapons would be needed to counter them.
 Conversely, they were becoming much better able to carry exactly such larger and more powerful guns; the technology of which was in the meantime also developing, providing significantly improved rates of fire and reliability.